warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/deploy-tracking.md

 rake airbrake:deploy RAILS_ENV=development TO=development
 {% endhighlight %}

-## Capistrano
+### Capistrano

 If you use capistrano, you shouldn't have to run the rake command by hand.
 The Airbrake notifier also includes a capistrano recipe that runs after `deploy:cleanup` which automatically triggers that rake task.

-## Heroku Deploy Hooks
+## Deploy tracking on Heroku

-To implement Deploy Hooks on Heroku, please use one of the following:
+To implement Deploy Hooks on Heroku, please use one of the following options.

+You can manually create the Deploy hook:
 {% highlight bash %}
 heroku addons:add deployhooks:http \
 --url="https://airbrake.io/api/v3/projects/PROJECT_ID/heroku-deploys\